simonverret/simonverret.github.io/resume.md

 <div class="content">
 <p class="cp">
   <b>March to August 2017, Université de Sherbrooke</b>
-  | Selected by the University's president to investigate an intellectual property conflict: read complaints, witnesses examination and testimonies and redaction of a report (confidential), under the supervision of a lawyer in intellectual property.
+  | Selected by the University Dean to investigate an intellectual property dispute: reading of complaints, questioning and hearing of testimony, and drafting of a report under the supervision of one of Canada's leading intellectual property Lawyer.
 </p>
 </div>